Pensacola Christian Eagles: Volleyball

 Volleyball was the first women's intercollegiate sport at Pensacola Christian College, first played in 1994.
 The Lady Eagles have made the NCCAA National Tournament seven times in program history: twice in Division I and five times in Division II.
-Their 2021 appearance marked the first time the Lady Eagles advanced past the pool stage of the tournament before they were eliminated in the semifinal round by Johnson University (TN).
+Their 2021 appearance marked the first time the Lady Eagles advanced past the pool stage of the tournament.
+They were once again semifinalist participants in 2025.